CEI-lab/ece3400-2018/docs/Grading/Final_Competition.md

 * Round 3: Team 1-4'

 The last four teams will be ranked according to their performance in the final round.
-The winnin team will receive class t-shirts!

 ## Scoring